Romanian police raid Andrew Tate and his brother's houses – DW – 08/21/2024

 Romanian police raid Andrew Tate and his brother's housesAugust 21, 2024

-Police in Romania have raided several houses belonging to Britsh American controversial social media personalities Andrew and Tristan Tate.
+Police in Romania have raided several houses belonging to British-American controversial social media personalities Andrew and Tristan Tate.

 The pair are facing human trafficking and exploitation charges.